bodova/collective_care/README.md

 ## 2. Experimental analyses  <a name="analyses"></a>
 Scripts (R) for the statistical analysis of the experimental data.
-The datasets needed to run these scripts are provided under the ISTA repository XXXXXXXXX.
+The datasets needed to run these scripts are provided under the ISTA repository https://research-explorer.ista.ac.at/ via https://doi.org/10.15479/AT:ISTA:12945
 In addition, all source data for the experimental part of the study are provided directly with the publication on the journal's web page.

 ## 3. Modeling and simulations  <a name="modeling"></a>
 Scripts (Matlab) and sample data to: